shawnjr222/thisishowwecope/README.md

-# An online card game that builds equity for our lived experiences under global capitalism.
+# An online card game designed to build equity for our lived experiences under global capitalism.

 Design + Code by Shawn Jr.